ryanaveo/song-scrape/README.md

 # Song Scrape

-This app will take genres that you like based on your top listened to artists on Spotify and scrape reddit's /r/listentothis posts to create a playlist for you, making discovering new songs and lesser known bands easier.
+This app will take genres that you like based on your top listened to artists on Spotify and scrape reddit's /r/listentothis posts to create a playlist for you, making discovering new songs from lesser known artists easier.

 ## Getting Started